resources image

 Grief is what we experience

-There are five stages of mourning and grief in Judaism and each of these stages are meant to provide a framework for a return to our full lives.
-Jewish wisdom acknowledges there is both an inner journey and a public journey that each mourner navigates.
+There are five stages of mourning and grief in Judaism, and each of these stages is meant to provide a framework for a return to our full lives.
+Jewish wisdom acknowledges that there is both an inner journey and a public journey that each mourner navigates.

 1. Aninut

-A Hebrew word rooted in the word for “deep sorrow”, it is the time between death and funeral.
-The only expectation is to make funeral arrangements.
+Rooted in the Hebrew word for “deep sorrow,” aninut is the time between death and the funeral.
+The only expectation of the mourners is that they make funeral arrangements.

 2. Shivah

-Hebrew, for seven, it is the seven-day period following the burial during which mourners are at home and supported by the community.
+From the Hebrew word for “seven”, shivah is the seven-day period following the burial during which the mourners are at home and supported by the community.
 It is a time and space for mourners to fully experience their deep grief without any social obligations.
-Community members visit, bring food, feed the mourners, sit with the mourners, ask questions about their loved ones and share their own memories and stories.
+Community members visit, bring food, feed the mourners, sit with them, ask questions about their loved one, and share their own memories and stories of the loved one.
 It is a time dedicated entirely to grieving.

 At the end of seven days, the mourners traditionally take a walk around the block together.
-The act of physically moving out of their home and into the public signals their “getting up” from grieving and the first steps of return to their lives.
+This act of physically moving out of their home and into the public signals their “getting up” from grieving and taking the first steps to return to their lives.

 3. Shloshim

-Hebrew for 30, it is the 30-day mourning period following the burial.
+Hebrew for “thirty”, shloshim is the 30-day mourning period following the burial.
 During this time mourners are in a transitory state.
-Many mourners return to their daily obligations and may abstain from certain joyful gatherings (ex: weddings), cutting their hair, or purchasing new clothing.
-According to Jewish law, this is the end of official mourning for everyone other than children mourning the death of a parent.
+Many mourners return to their daily obligations and may abstain from certain joyful gatherings (e.g., weddings), cutting their hair, or purchasing new clothing.
+According to Jewish tradition, this is the end of official mourning for anyone other than a parent.

 4. The First Year

-According to Jewish law, children mourning the death of parent mourn for eleven months following burial and may abstain from public celebrations and outward expressions of joy.
-This is the only relationship with an obligation to remain in mourning for 11 months and reflects both the emphasis that Judasim places on the commandment to honor our parents as well as the unique nature of the relationship.
+According to Jewish tradition, children mourning the death of a parent do so for eleven months following burial and may abstain from public celebrations and outward expressions of joy throughout that time.
+This is the only relationship with an obligation to remain in mourning for 11 months.
+This obligation reflects both the unique nature of the parent/child relationship, and the emphasis that Judaism places on the commandment to honor our parents.

 What do you say to a Jewish person in mourning?